Accounting Cost-Volume-Profit Analysis

 Variable Costs = Variable Cost per Unit x Unit Sales

-Sale Price x Unit Sales = Variable Costs per Unit x Unit Sales + Fixed Costs + Profits
+Selling Price per Unit x Unit Sales = Variable Costs per Unit x Unit Sales + Fixed Costs + Profits

-When we further re-arrange the above equation, we will obtain the following:
+When we further re-arrange the equation, we will obtain the following:

 Unit Sales =